scottbreenmsft/scripts/Intune/Windows/CloudManagedPCTemplate/README.md

 ## Settings
 ### Administrative Templates
 **Mirosoft OneDrive**
+ - Configure OneDrive to sign in automatically
    - Microsoft OneDrive > Silently sign in users to the OneDrive sync app with their Windows credentials > **Enabled**
+ - Configure Known Folder Move
    - Microsoft OneDrive > Silently move Windows known folders to OneDrive > **Enabled**
      - Navigate to aad.portal.azure.com to get the Azure AD tenant ID and paste it in.

 **Microsoft Edge**
  - Configure Edge to skip the first run experience and go straight to the home page